This post may contain affiliate links. See our affiliate disclaimer here.

 All of the Canyon Star RVs come with a Cummins “B” diesel engine with 340 horsepower and 700 lb./ft. of torque.
 An onboard 6 KW Cummins Onan generator is also included in all models.

 The exterior of the Canyon Stars are all decorated with a beautiful full-paint Masterpiece Finish.
 There are three exterior paint options.
-The most unique option is the Bellona which features teal swirls on a beige and white background.
+The most unique option is the Havant which features bright blue swirls on a black and white background.

 The garage in the Canyon Star models includes a fueling station, a separate entrance with automatic steps and an optional additional air conditioner with a heat pump.
 Buyers can also choose to have electric lift bunk beds installed in the garage for additional sleeping space.